 The digital edition of JAVMA is the journal of record.
 Accepted articles may be published in both the print and digital editions or the digital edition alone, as decided by the editorial staff.

 Narrative Review: Is a critical and concise summary of information about subject areas in which important advancements have been made over the past 5 years.
-This information has clear potential to aid in achievement of the highest quality, ethical standards of clinical veterinary care, animal welfare, and public health.
 The article builds on previous work and has clearly defined search criteria, focusing on salient articles.

 Tables and figures: ≤ 5 in total